 Christian Drapeau is a pioneer in Adult Stem Cell research and has attained global recognition for his nutraceutical applications in the fields of regenerative medicine and wellness.

-Christian Drapeau holds a Master’s degree in Neurophysiology from the Montreal Neurological Institute, affiliated with McGill University in Montreal, Canada.
-He has been the Chief Science Officer for Cell Tech, Desert Lake Technologies (now Cerule), and Stemtech International and is currently a member of the Scientific Advisory Board for Jeunesse Global.
+Christian Drapeau holds a degree in Neurophysiology from the Montreal Neurological Institute, affiliated with McGill University in Montreal, Canada.
+He has been the Chief Science Officer for Cell Tech, Desert Lake Technologies, and Stemtech International.

 Working on the aquatic botanical Aphanizomenon flos-aquae (AFA), in the late 1990’s, and observing that consumption of AFA was leading to benefits touching many aspects of human health, Christian Drapeau proposed that bone marrow stem cells constitute the natural repair system of the body and that AFA’s mechanism of action consisted in supporting stem cell release from the bone marrow.
 Work done later confirmed these two hypotheses.

-In essence, he has delineated how the bone marrow releases adult stem cells into the bloodstream to carry out the daily task of tissue repair within all bodily systems.
-This finding has profound implications for every area of regenerative medicine, from disease treatment and prevention to anti-aging and maintenance of optimal levels of health and wellness.
+In essence, he has delineated how the bone marrow releases adult stem cells into the bloodstream to carry out the daily task of tissue repair within all bodily systems, and that the most important parameter in this natural ability to repair is the number of circulating stem cells.
+More stem cells in circulation has been linked to greater health, and conversely fewer circulating stem cells has been linked to disease formation.
+This finding has profound implications for every area of regenerative medicine, from disease treatment and prevention to anti-aging.
 He also discovered that the aquatic botanical AFA works in the body by stimulating stem cell mobilization (release) from the bone marrow.
-By increasing the number of circulating stem cells, more stem cells are available to participate to the process of tissue repair.
+By increasing the number of circulating stem cells, more stem cells are available to participate to the process of tissue repair and renewal.

 Over the past fifteen years, Christian Drapeau has developed several globally recognized nutraceutical stem cell and wellness products and is continuing his botanical research and development effort on supporting the various aspects of the body’s regenerative process.

-Currently, Christian is working on a second book describing the link between the number of circulating stem cells and disease formation, namely that people with fewer stem cells are at greater risk for developing degenerative diseases, that a deficiency in stem cell-based day-to-day endogenous repair is the main underlying cause of disease formation, and that increasing the number of circulating stem cells can help maintain health and prevent disease formation.
+Currently, Christian is working on a second book describing the link between the number of circulating stem cells and disease formation, namely that people with fewer stem cells are at greater risk for developing age-related degenerative diseases, and that a deficiency in stem cell-based day-to-day endogenous repair is the main underlying cause of disease formation.
+This work puts stem cells at the core of antiaging medicine, explaining how a daily increase in the number of circulating stem cells can be one of the best antiaging strategies in order to maintain vibrant health, as we age.